Gympie Shaft Repair Program

 Due to the scale of the mining activities, urban development occurred over many of the old unrecorded or concealed mine workings.
 As a consequence, mine subsidence and collapses still occur in and around developed areas in the city.

 Common causes of subsidence in the Gympie area are historic shafts, old wells, trenches, dumps and unconsolidated fill.
-During and after periods of heavy rainfall, the saturated ground can weaken.
-Timbering and other support and blockages covering unfilled historic mine shafts can become stressed and prone to failure, creating the potential for subsidence.
+During and after periods of heavy rainfall, the saturated ground can weaken causing collapses.
+Timbering and other supports covering unfilled historic mine shafts can also become stressed and prone to failure due to degradation and rotting, creating the potential for subsidence.

 The objectives of the Gympie Shaft Repair Program are to: